2015 University of Oklahoma Sigma Alpha Epsilon racism incident: Students expelled

 On March 13, alumni on the board of OU's SAE chapter hired civil rights attorney Stephen Jones to look into the legal issues involving the chapter's suspension and eviction of members from its fraternity house at OU campus.
 The national office of SAE stated that it was not involved in retaining Mr. Jones and was unaware of his intentions, and that board officials with the OU local chapter had stopped communicating with them since the chapter was closed on March 9.

 On March 25, Levi Pettit apologized publicly for his actions.
 Parker Rice issued an apology earlier on March 10, 2015, and added that he led the chant under the influence of alcohol, while also stating that the chant was "taught to them".
-Protesters later gathered outside the Rice family home in Dallas and protested his actions.
+Protesters later gathered outside the Rice family home in Dallas and protested his apology as "not genuine".

-In response to Rice's apology, an anonymous member of the chapter who was present in the chapter house on the day of the incident but absent from the bus during the chanting, confirmed in an interview that the students and members of the chapter were drinking alcohol in the chapter house before the incident.
+In response to Rice's apology, an anonymous member of the chapter who was present in the chapter house on the day of the incident but absent from the bus during the chanting, confirmed in an interview that the students and members of the chapter seen in the video were drinking alcohol in the chapter house before the incident.
 OU president Boren suspected that the chant was learned on the fraternity's leadership cruise but the SAE national headquarters issued a statement that the chant is not one of their sanctioned songs and they would never allow such chant to be sung, stating that any member or chapter who adopts hostile chants are dealt with severe punishment.
 However, both the national headquarters and Boren state that the chant was informally shared during the leadership cruise by other members.